Quick Start

 Introduction

-Section titled “Introduction”Everything you need to get your own Chatto instance started is bundled into a single chatto binary.
+Section titled “Introduction”Everything you need to get your own Chatto server started is bundled into a single chatto binary.
 Depending on where and how you want to host it,

 Using Docker (Recommended)